gaussian-noise/Lambda/README.md

 # Lambda-Projects
 Folder to store all IITH Lambda Projects

-Project 1: AIM-Extension for calculating CGPA
+Project 1: AIMS-Extension for calculating CGPA